Chart Color Schemes

 Coolaroo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.8%, considerably lower than Greater Melbourne's average of 37.0%.
+The area's university qualification rate is 15.8%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 9.9%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 25.5% of residents aged 15+ holding such qualifications - advanced diplomas (8.6%) and certificates (16.9%).
-Educational participation is high at 31.8%, including 10.0% in primary education, 8.4% in secondary education, and 4.9% in tertiary education.
+Vocational credentials are prevalent, with 25.5% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (16.9%).
+Educational participation is high, with 31.8% currently enrolled in formal education: 10.0% in primary, 8.4% in secondary, and 4.9% in tertiary education.

 Frequently Asked Questions - Education